 Some content on uscourts.gov may require certain software and/or plug-ins to be viewable.
 Plug-ins are software that work with your browser to provide capability the browser may not otherwise have.
 Most software vendors offer versions of their plug-ins for each computer platform type (i.e., Windows, Macintosh, Linux, etc...).

 For your convenience, we have listed the most common plug-ins that may be used on this site and provided links to vendor sites where the software can be obtained.
 These links do not indicate an endorsement of the products and are provided merely for convenience.
 Questions on use or installation should be directed to the respective vendor.

-BrowseAloud can be a useful tool for persons who may have difficulties reading text online, or who have literacy problems or a learning disability such as dyslexia.
-It can also be helpful for persons with limited English language skills who may find it easier to listen to spoken text instead of reading the words on a page.
+• limited English language skills and find it easier to listen to spoken text instead of reading the words on a page.